bcgov/namex/solr/docs/operations_manual.md

 The _possible.conflicts_ core is up to date if it contains the same number of documents as there are rows in the `solr_dataimport_conflicts_vw` view in the NAMES database (NAMESD/NAMEST/NAMESP) plus the REGISTRY database (CDEV/CTST/CPRD).
-Note that it can take a minute for data to flow from the databases to Solr.
+Note that it can take a minute for data to flow from the databases to Solr, so if the data is rapidly changing it may be difficult to do the comparison.

 ##### What do I do if the cores are not up to date?

-This indicates a problem with the feeders.
+This is tricky, as the approach depends on the severity of the differences. indicates a problem with the feeders.
 Due to the high volume of changes, investigating the problem in production will not be easy.
 The cores should be reloaded to synchronize, and then carefully monitored to narrow down the time period during which the core data diverged from the view.
 It will probably be necessary to periodically dump the view data so that changes can be tracked and compared against the trigger tables.

+##### How do I reload the _names_ or _possible.conflicts_ core?

+In production this is not straightforward.
+The _names_ core has taken as long as 40 minutes to load, but the _possible.conflicts_ core is only a couple of minutes.
+Ideally you do not want the data to change during the load, so it should be done when the applications are closed (note that the Societies application never closes, so it could generate changes at any time).
+Starting at 05:00 is usually a good time for the loads.
+It is a good idea to disable the Oracle jobs before the load and re-enable afterwards (and you may need to tweak the data?
+Not straightforward).

+To load these cores, go into the Solr UI and choose the core from the drop-down list.
+Select *Dataimport* from the left hand menu, and click *Execute*.
+You can select *Auto-Refresh Status* and open the *Raw Status-Ouput* pane to watch the progress.

 ##### How do I know that the _trademarks_ core is up to date?

 The _trademarks_ core only changes twice a year, so basically if it has data it should be correct.
 All environments should have the same number of documents.

+##### How do I reload the _trademarks_ core?

+See the [trademarks](https://github.com/bcgov/namex/tree/master/solr/trademarks) project for details.

 ##### How do I know that the solr-feeder is running?

 The easiest way is to look at the OpenShift pod called `solr-feeder` in the environment.
-If the pod it up, it means that the liveness and readiness probes are answering requests.
+If the pod is up, it means that the liveness and readiness probes are answering requests.

 ##### How do I know that the solr-feeder is working?

 Check the logs for the OpenShift `solr-feeder` pod.
 Every Solr update is logged, but note that dev and test have a much lower volume of changes than production.

+##### How do I check the Oracle jobs?

+Check the feeder.sql file.

 ##### Where is the solr-feeder endpoint configured?